podium-lib/podium-lib.github.io/docs/api/podlet.md

 ### .js(options|[options])

-Set relative or absolute URLs to JavaScript asset for the podlet.
+Set relative or absolute URLs to JavaScript assets for the podlet.

 When set the values will be internally kept and made available for the document template to include.
-The assets set are also made available in the manifest for the Layout to consume.
+The assets set are also made available in the manifest for the layout to consume.

-The method can be called multiple times with a single options object to set multiple assets or one can provide an array of options objects to set multiple assets.
+This method can be called multiple times with a single options object to set multiple assets or one can provide an array of options objects to set multiple assets.